costpawa/laravel-admin-panel-backend/README.md

 ## License
 Laravel Admin Panel Backend is an open-source software licensed under the [MIT license](https://opensource.org/licenses/MIT).
-However, <a href="https://github.com/laravel-json-api/laravel">laravel-json-api</a> package is licensed under [Apache License 2.0](https://github.com/laravel-json-api/laravel/blob/develop/LICENSE).
+However, <a href="https://github.com/laravel-json-api/laravel">laravel-json-api</a> package that we are using in this repository is licensed under [Apache License 2.0](https://github.com/laravel-json-api/laravel/blob/develop/LICENSE).